kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 ## GeoRust?

-I want to come back to GeoRust before closing my thoughts.
+I want to come back to GeoRust before closing my thoughts, because I'm really excited about it.
+Let's look at each of the points above and consider how they'd be different with GeoRust.

 A GeoArrow implementation could read geometries from WASM at [literally zero cost](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) possibly without even making a copy of the data back to JS.